 .
 The docker

-block specifies the images we need for our build process to run successfully.
-In this case, we are using the official Deno Docker image.
+block specifies the images you need for the build process to run successfully.
+For this tutorial, use the official Deno Docker image.

 The steps

-- Checks out the latest code from our GitHub repository
+- Checks out the latest code from your GitHub repository.

 - Runs the tests in